Kim Kashkashian

 Kim Kashkashian (born August 31, 1952) is an American violist.
+She has spent her career in the U.S. and Europe and collaborated with many major contemporary composers.
+In 2013 she won a Grammy Award for Best Classical Instrumental Solo.
 She is recognized as one of the world's top violists.
-She has spent her career in the US and Europe and collaborated with many major contemporary composers.
-In 2013 she won a Grammy Award for Best Classical Instrumental Solo.

 Early life and education

-Kashkashian was born to Armenian-American parents on August 31, 1952 in Detroit, Michigan.
+Kashkashian was born to Armenian-American parents on August 31, 1952, in Detroit, Michigan.
 She grew up in Detroit in what Mark Slobin has described as an "only modestly Armenian household."
 Her father had a baritone voice and sang Armenian folk songs, which influenced her.
 She began playing the violin at the age of eight.
 She first studied with Ara Zerounian, then continued her music education and switched to viola at the Interlochen Arts Academy beginning from the age 12.
-She studied at the Peabody Conservatory of Music in Baltimore with Walter Trampler (1969–79) and Karen Tuttle (1970–75).
+She studied at the Peabody Conservatory of Music in Baltimore with Walter Trampler (1969–70) and Karen Tuttle (1970–75).
 She received her Bachelor of Music (B.M.) degree from the Peabody Conservatory and her Master of Music (M.M.) degree from the New School of Music, Philadelphia.
 She was also the mentee of Felix Galimir.